kaob1991/pands-project2021/README.md

 ### Conclusion

 There are many reasons to use Python over other software and coding packages that are available.
 Having had previous personal experience with IBM's SPSS (Statistical Package for Social Sciences) in previous studies I found the use of python in this case to be highly customisable, to an extent far greater than I had previously experienced.

 Python provides a huge range of extremely powerful packages such as NumPy, pandas, seaborn, and matplotlib that make it incredibly simple to code complex data analytics problems.
 It's also relatively easy to use and understand, particularly when compared to other lower level programming languages.
-It also processes programs relatively quickly, which is another benefit of using the likes of python over other languages or software packages.
+Programs can be processed relatively quickly, which is another benefit of using the likes of python over other languages or software packages.

 Another benefit of using Python over something like Microsoft Excel or SPSS is reproducibility.
 This both saves time, and ensures consistency.
 As the programmer has control over the code being written, reproducing the same data is easier, be that with the same dataset, an updated one, or even different sets when looking for the same analysis to be run.
 The downside to using something like Excel is that to receive the same data output the data analysist has to manually complete (and remember) the sequence of steps that they took when originally performing the analysis.

 The above data analysis shows how easy it is to quickly and concisely display a dataset in a graphical display which allows for analysis of the data with minimal effort.
 It also allows the presentation of the data to others in an easily-understandable manner.
 There is plenty of analysis available on the Iris dataset and research (including the references listed below) provided some interesting inspiration for the analysis of this dataset in this project.